wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

   - Inners: `i.tif`

-      - An “inner” is the internal boundary of the perineurium that forms the boundary between the perineurium and the endoneurium.
+      - An "inner" is the internal boundary of the perineurium that forms the boundary between the perineurium and the endoneurium.

   - Outers: `o.tif`

-      - An “outer” is the external boundary of the perineurium that forms the boundary between the perineurium and the epineurium or extraneural medium.
+      - An "outer" is the external boundary of the perineurium that forms the boundary between the perineurium and the epineurium or extraneural medium.